Xoconoch/zotifarr/README.md

 ### Generate a `credentials.json` file

-First create a Spotify credentials file using the 3rd-party `librespot-auth` tool.
+First create a Spotify credentials file using the 3rd-party `librespot-auth` tool, this step has to be done in a PC/Laptop that has the Spotify desktop app installed.

 In a Terminal, run: